ChatModel: Automating Reference Model Design and Verification with LLMs: Evaluations

-Additionally, we performed five repeated tests on all benchmarks with various k values, as shown in Figure~\ref{fig:set_pass} (b) and (c).
-The results indicate that ChatModel not only enhances the ability of LLMs to generate reference models, but also significantly improves the stability and robustness of the outputs.
-Under the pass@1 condition, ChatModel achieves a 51.62\% improvement in the FP rate compared to the Zero-Shot baseline, with variability controlled at 7.45\%.
-This suggests that the majority of tests consistently pass on the first attempt.
-Moreover, as the value of k increases, the improvement in the false positive rate increases to 55.02\%, while the variability decreases to 4.08\%.
+Additionally, we performed five repeated tests on all benchmarks with various k values, as shown in Figure~\ref{fig:set_pass}.
+The results indicate that ChatModel not only enhances the ability of LLMs to generate reference models, but also significantly improves stability and robustness.
+Under the pass@1 condition, ChatModel achieves a 51.22\% improvement in FPR compared to the Zero-Shot baseline, with variability controlled at 7.75\%.
+This suggests that the majority of tests consistently pass the first time.
+Moreover, as the value of k increases, the improvement in the FPR increases to 58.99\%, while the variability decreases to 4.27\%.